92bondstreet/remixjobs/README.md

 ## Usage
 ### Start
-To start using the API, you need to lauch server.js with the npm command( given that npm is already installed on your computer): node server.js.
+To start using the API, you need to lauch server.js with the npm command (given that npm is already installed on your computer): node server.js.
-Then you must launch MongoDB (mongod.exe and mongo.exe);
+Then you must launch MongoDB (mongod.exe and mongo.exe).
 Finally you launch postman in order to view the response to the further requests.

 ###Routes